AhmadSubadri/laravel-codegen/README.md

 # 🚀 Laravel CodeGen

-**Laravel CodeGen** adalah tool untuk mengenerate migration dan model secara otomatis dari SQL statement.
-Proyek ini dirancang untuk mempercepat proses pembuatan struktur database dan model di proyek Laravel.
+**Laravel CodeGen** is a tool to automatically generate migrations and models from SQL statements.
+This project is designed to speed up the process of creating database structures and models in Laravel projects.

 ---

-## 🛠️ Fitur
+## 🛠️ Features

-✅ Generate migration dari SQL statement
+✅ Generate migration from SQL statement
-✅ Generate model dari SQL statement
+✅ Generate model from SQL statement
-✅ Menggunakan **Prism.js** untuk highlighting code
+✅ Use **Prism.js** for code highlighting
-✅ Support untuk Laravel versi terbaru
+✅ Support for latest Laravel version

 ---